hnucamendi/codingCheatSheet/JavaScript/README.md

 console.log(p); // Returns { firstName: 'John', lastName: 'Doe', age: 34, job: 'worker' }
 ```

-In practice you probably wont encounter factory functions, classes and constructors are preffered, but its good to know this is possible.s
+In practice you probably won't encounter factory functions, classes and constructors are preferred, but it's good to know this is possible.s

 ## Declaring and Invoking Anonymous Functions